Association of Chartered Certified Accountants (ACCA)

-Our Accounting teaching team includes 14 qualified accountants and a qualified solicitor, who have significant industry and accounting practice experience, as well as significant experience of teaching professional accountancy qualifications.
+Our Accounting teaching team includes 9 qualified accountants and a qualified solicitor, who have significant industry and accounting practice experience, as well as significant experience of teaching professional accountancy qualifications.

 Two A Levels and three GCSEs or equivalent including English and Maths.
 Students who do not have the minimum academic qualifications may be eligible for the Foundations in Accountancy qualification.
 Holders of relevant degrees and accounting technician qualifications can apply to ACCA for exemptions.
-For example, holders of AAT or CAT qualifications are exempt from the ACCA Knowledge Papers F1-F3.
+For example, holders of AAT or CAT qualifications are exempt from the ACCA Applied Knowledge Papers.

 Students wishing to join the course MUST also have applied for student membership with ACCA before the start date and obtained confirmation of their exemptions.
 Ensure to upload your exam/exemption statement as part of your application if you already have these.

 Applications for all professional courses should be made directly through our MyUSW online portal.
 Once you have submitted your application, you will be contacted for your paper choices and preferred session dates and times.